-In 1918, Weyl introduced his conformal tensor (3.1).
-With conformal gravity the applicability of GR is greatly expanded.
-The cosmological picture of the universe changed substantially as became clear several decades later [2, 43, 44].
+With conformal symmetry the applicability of GR is greatly expanded.
+The cosmological picture of the universe is changed substantially as became clear several decades later [2, 44, 45].
 The "one start" big bang is replaced by the cyclic picture of the universe.
 Conformal symmetry makes it possible to geometrize all other interactions, of which electromagnetism received in section 4 special attention.
-Further it has been shown that dark matter of galaxies can be explained with the different velocity profile of conformal equations [16].
-Alternative theory for dark energy has also been proposed [17].
+Further it has been shown that dark matter of galaxies can be explained with the different velocity profile of conformal equations [17].
+A theory for dark energy has also been proposed [18].

-At extremely high densities the effects of torsion are expected to become visible.
-Measurements of near horizon regions of black holes are to start in the near future.
-But getting inside black holes, where high densities are expected, seems remote; except for calculations and Gedanken experiments.
 At high energy/matter density, like inside black holes, the pure massless conformal symmetry must be modified to include mass of Dirac fields.
 Torus solutions in theories with massive Dirac field in the presence of torsion are interesting.
-With their non-spherical topology they give new food for thought for models of quantum gravity and perhaps also for internal structure for quarks and leptons.
-The scale dependence of this spacetime structure should be studied by building larger tori from smaller tori, taking the large torus radius to be the next level tube radius.
-I propose a toy model for black hole structure, or constituents, in which the holes consist of tori of decreasing sizes starting from the radius of the hole.
+Most likely, torsion is a neglected important sector of gravity.
+Interesting structures in spacetime with certain area and volume quantization methods should be restudied.
+The area and volume of a torus are $A = 4\pi^2 r R$ and $V = 2\pi^2 r^2 R$ where r is the 'tube' radius and R is the radius of the 'tube' center line.
+To make the torus area compatible with spherical area requires $r = const \times R$.